okikio/spring-easing/README.md

 import anime from "animejs";
 import { SpringEasing, SpringOutFrame } from "spring-easing";

-// Note: this is the return value of {@link SpringEasing} and {@link GenerateSpringFrames}, you don't need the object to get this format let [translateX, duration] = SpringEasing([0, 250], {
+// Note: this is the return value of `SpringEasing` and `GenerateSpringFrames`, you don't need the object to get this format let [translateX, duration] = SpringEasing([0, 250], {
     easing: "spring-out-in(1, 100, 10, 0)",
     // You can change the size of Array for the SpringEasing function to generate
     numPoints: 200,
     // The number of decimal places to round, final values in the generated Array
-    // This option doesn't exist on {@link GenerateSpringFrames}
+    // This option doesn't exist on `GenerateSpringFrames`
     decimal: 5,
 });